astan3/LearnKernel/Introduction/Introduction.md

 ### 1.1 About Linux
 Linux is a Unix-like operating systems.
 Some important characteristics of the linux kernel are:
-- Is a monolitic kernel
+- Is a _monolitic_ kernel
-  So, the entire operating system is running in kernel space, in privileged mode.
+  So, the entire operating system is running in _Kernel Space_, in _privileged_ mode.
-  By contrast, in a microkernel contains the minimum amount of software needed to implement in operating system (such as memory management, process management, IPC, etc).
+  By contrast, in a _microkernel_ contains the minimum amount of software needed to implement in operating system (such as memory management, process management, IPC, etc).
-  The microkernel runs in privileged mode.
-Files systems, drivers, networking stack are tipically removed from the microkernel and run in user space.
+  The microkernel runs in _privileged mode_.
+Files systems, drivers, networking stack are tipically removed from the microkernel and run in _User Space_.
-- Supports modules
+- Supports _modules_
   Linux's support for modules is very good, being able to automactically load and unload modules on demand.
-- Have kernel threads
+- Have _kernel threads_
   Linux have support for kernel threads.
   It uses them, for example, to execute some kernel functions periodically, suck as flushing disk caches, swapping out unused memory pages, etc.
-  Kernel threads are executing exclusively in kernel space.
+  Kernel threads are executing exclusively in Kernel Space.
-- Provides multithreading support for applications.
+- Provides _multithreading_ support for applications.
-  There is no strong distinction between user threads and processes in the kernel.
+  There is no strong distinction between _user threads_ and _processes_ in the kernel.
-  Both are represented by the same abstraction (*task_struct*) and are scheduled similary by the scheduler.
+  Both are represented by the same abstraction (*task_struct*) and are scheduled similary by the _scheduler_.
-- Is a preemptive kernel
+- Is a _preemptive_ kernel
   This means the execution paths in kernel mode can be interleaved at the scheduler decision.
-- Supports SMP (symmetric multi-processing) mode
+- Supports _SMP (symmetric multi-processing)_ mode
   In that case the kernel can use multiple processors and each processor can handle any kernel task.
   All processors are viewed in the same way, the kernel makes no distinction between them.
 - Supports a wide range of hardware architectures, see [here](https://github.com/torvalds/linux/tree/master/arch)